yashi2003/the-great-hash-remover-amazon/README.md

 - Keep the humor alive!

 ### 🚨 Disclaimer
 This is a JOKE project.
-Do NOT attempt to remove comments or preprocessor directives in real-world production code.
+Do NOT attempt to remove preprocessor directives in real-world production code.

 ### 🤖 Languages Supported
 - Python
 - JavaScript
 - Java
-- C++
-- Ruby
-- And more!
+- C
+- + you can contribute to more language

 ### 🍿 Hall of Fame
 Contributors who've bravely removed the most hashes will be immortalized here!